parryc/thevoid/templates/zmnebi/verbs.md

 ### How to Form

-<attn>✎ Derived from PRSSBJV with a preverb or derived from COND with ending changes</attn>
+<attn>✎ Derived from COND with ending changes or derived from PRSSBJV with a preverb or </attn>

 **_ვ-class transitive and intransitive_**